-Interest groups are natural or legal persons and organizations without legal personality that carry out activities likely to directly or indirectly influence the development and application of public policies, the development of regulatory proposals or the making of decisions, in defense of one's own interest or of third parties or of a general interest.
+Interest groups are natural or legal persons and organizations without legal personality that carry out activities that are likely to directly or indirectly influence the development and application of public policies, the development of regulatory proposals or decision-making, in defense of their own interests or those of third parties or of a general interest.

 Regulations: